 - 5.10.1 The UNHCR Eligibility Guidelines noted 'AGEs have been reported to target family members of individuals with the above profiles, both as acts of retaliation and on a "guilty by association" basis.
-In particular, relatives, including women and children, of government officials and members of the ANDSF have been subjected to harassment, kidnappings, violence, and killings.'103 - 5.10.2 According to Giustozzi's report of 2017, 'The targeting of family members also occurs occasionally; the Taliban appear to have restrained this practice after police and militia started going after Taliban family members in retaliation '104 - 5.10.3 The EASO COI Report Afghanistan: Individuals targeted by armed actors in the conflict, December 2017, also provided information on the situation of family members of Afghan security forces personnel.
+In particular, relatives, including women and children, of government officials and members of the ANDSF have been subjected to harassment, kidnappings, violence, and killings.'103 - 5.10.2 According to Giustozzi's report of 2017, 'The targeting of family members also occurs occasionally; the Taliban appear to have restrained this practice after police and militia started going after Taliban family members in retaliation.'104 - 5.10.3 The EASO COI Report Afghanistan: Individuals targeted by armed actors in the conflict, December 2017, also provided information on the situation of family members of Afghan security forces personnel105.
 The June 2019 EASO Country Guidance Afghanistan, summarising the COI included in its COI report on individuals targeted by armed groups, found with regards to family members of members of the security forces and pro-government militias that 'It should be noted that family members of security forces have also been targeted by insurgents ...
 Moreover, family members are often pressured to convince their relative to give up his or her position in the security forces ...
-There are also reports of former members of the ANSF who have been targeted after having left the ANSF... .'
+There are also reports of former members of the ANSF who have been targeted after having left the ANSF...
+'106

-6. Afghan security forces

-6.1 Capabilities

-6.1.1 The Afghan National Defense and Security Forces (ANDSF) consist of the armed forces, the police and the security forces: Afghan National Army (ANA, including the air force); Afghan National Police (ANP); Afghan Local
+- 6. Afghan security forces - 6.1 Capabilities - 6.1.1 The Afghan National Defense and Security Forces (ANDSF) consist of the armed forces, the police and the security forces: Afghan National Army (ANA, including the air force); Afghan National Police (ANP); Afghan Local Police (ALP); and the National Directorate for Security (NDS)107.
+The Major Crimes Task Force (MCTF) investigated major crimes including government corruption, human trafficking, and criminal organization108. - 6.1.2 The Special Inspector General for Afghanistan Reconstruction (SIGAR) of the United States stated, noted in its quarterly report dated January 2019 'Afghan National Defense and Security Forces (ANDSF) personnel strength in October 2018 (308,693) fell to the lowest level it has been since the beginning of the RS [NATO Resolute Support] mission in January 2015.'109

-&lt;sup>102 EASO, 'Country Guidance Afghanistan', (page 55), June 2019, url.

-&lt;sup>103 UNHCR, 'Eligibility Guidelines...', (page 48), 30 August 2018, url.
+103 UNHCR, 'Eligibility Guidelines...', (page 48), 30 August 2018, url.

-&lt;sup>104 LandInfo, 'Afghanistan: Taliban's Intelligence...', (page 17), 23 August 2017, url.
+104 LandInfo, 'Afghanistan: Taliban's Intelligence...', (page 17), 23 August 2017, url.

-&lt;sup>105 EASO, 'Afghanistan.
+105 EASO, 'Afghanistan.
 Individuals targeted by armed actors...', (page 59), December 2017, url.